Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

     rb GTR_GammaEmpty.Rev

 In Tracer, open the `.log` files from this run and the GTR run above.
 Compare the parameter estimates.
 How do the data (in the previous analysis) change the posteriors relative to running without data (in this analysis)?
+The posteriors are much much much smaller/more negative in the analyses where the data informed the posteriors.
+In the empty analyses, the posteriors are in the range of 0 to -60, whereas in the previous analyses, the posteriors are much more negative, in the range of -15700 to -15750.

 Because there is a flat prior on the trees, there is a very large number of bipartitions in the posterior.
 We therefore don't bother creating a `.tree` file.